 The FoodTalk Show

-The FoodTalk Radio Show was founded by Sue Nelson, CEO of The Breakthrough Group, author of Foodtech UK and founder of TLA FoodTech.
+The FoodTalk Radio Show was founded by Sue Nelson, former CEO of The Breakthrough Group, author of Foodtech UK and founder of TLA FoodTech.
 You can find out more about her here.
-It is part of the Breakthrough Group.

 Sue has appeared on nearly every national radio programme in the UK from the Today programme and Jeremy Vine to Radio 4’s The Food Programme and Farming Today.
-She was formerly CEO of NW Fine Foods and has been a regular guest on television programmes as diverse as Trisha and The Culture Show.
+She was formerly CEO of NW Fine Foods and has been a regular guest on television programmes as diverse as Radio 4's The Food Programme, Farming Today and The Culture Show.
+She has also featured on every TV news channel in the UK as well as numerous radio programmes interviewed by the likes of Nicky Campbell, John Humphrys, Jon Snow, Tony Wilson, Gordon Burns, Kirsty Young, Sir Trevor McDonald and even Ann Widdecombe and Edwina Currie.

-She is obsessed by great food and its provenance and has been a food writer for Cheshire Life and Lancashire Life.
-She is also author of the NW Fine Food Guide with Simon Rimmer of Channel 4’s Sunday Brunch and Tricks of the Restaurant Trade.
+She is obsessed by great food and its provenance and has been a food writer for Speciality Food magazine, Cheshire Life and Lancashire Life.
+She is also author of the NW Fine Food Guide with Simon Rimmer of Channel 4’s Sunday Brunch.

-We want to publicise and highlight the work of food tech and artisan food makers in the UK.
-Particularly to show growing trends in the food sector such as:
+We want to publicise and highlight the work of key figures in the food and drink sector in the UK.
+Particularly to discuss how they became successful and their thoughts on growing trends such as:

 - A general move to develop less industrialised food products.